-Goblins appeared, one in the lead mounted on one of the horrid goblin-dogs, and Abby charged, weary and subdued as she was from the quasit venom’s initial, painful toxicity.
-The battle was joined.
+Goblins appeared, one in the lead mounted on one of the horrid goblin-dogs, and Abby charged, weary and subdued as she was from the quasit venom’s toxicity.
+Battle was joined.

-Rahab and Gloriana could not advance further up the hallway in support as the tunnel was too narrow, and they both called out to Abby, who could barely hear above the din of the fight, the hissing growls of the goblin-dogs, and the constant outrageous blabbering of the goblins.
-Rahab cast a spell of messaging that allowed him communication with Abby as easily as if stood at his side.
+Rahab and Gloriana could not advance further up the hallway in support as the tunnel was too narrow, and they both called out to Abby, who could barely hear above the din of the fight, the hissing growls of the goblin-dogs, and the constant, outrageous blabbering of the goblins.
+The wizard cast a spell of messaging that allowed him communication with the warrior as easily as if stood at his side.
 There was a brief flash of copper-colored light that formed into a rune surrounded in geometric pattern in front of Rahab and mirrored exactly at Abby fifty feet down the tunnel.

-“Can you move, or should we move up?” the wizard asked quietly down the invisible line of the magic that linked his voice to the warrior’s ears.
+“Can you move, or should we move up?” the conjurer asked quietly down the invisible link of magic.

-“Have to clear the corner,” Abby whispered under the measured but heavy draw of her breath, and the now-invisible magic transmitter ushered her words immediately to Rahab’s ear, “so the fugitive can retreat past us.”
-She thrust her longsword through the goblin-dog in front of her and it writhed in death throes, allowing Abby to step forward into the intersection and open up space behind her.
+“Have to clear the corner,” Abby whispered under the measured but heavy draw of her breath, “so the fugitive can retreat past us.”
+She thrust her longsword through the goblin-dog in front of her and it writhed in death throes, allowing Abby to step forward into the intersection.

 “Go past me down the hall!” the warrior shouted at the half-orc newcomer.
 Wolf in tow, the half-orc moved deftly past and hustled back toward the altar room.
 The goblins pressed close in attack, but Abby held the intersection like a cork sealing a bottle.
 Dogslicer blades bounced off of her shield or clashed against the steel links of her armor, and she returned the blows in kind, felling another goblin.